-“Working from home” can sound like a dream: the freedom to make your own schedule, the comfort of working within personal surroundings, the proximity to your kitchen… But whether you’re a full-time, at-home copywriter or a professional who has the perk of work from home a few days a week, it doesn’t take long to find out that working from home can be much more challenging than it seems.
+“Working from home” can sound like a dream: the freedom to make your own schedule, the comfort of working within personal surroundings, the proximity to your kitchen.
+But whether you’re a full-time, at-home copywriter or a professional who has the perk of working from home a few days a week, it doesn’t take long to find out that working from home can be much more challenging than it seems.

-Here are a few tips to help you make working from home work for you:
+Here are a few tips to help you make working from home work for you.

-1. Create a dedicated work space.
+1. Create a Dedicated Work Space

-Sure, it can seem like an amazing perk to be able to work from bed, but you may find that “This is where I rest” doesn’t meld so well with “This is where I work.”
+Sure, it can seem like an amazing perk to be able to work from bed.
+But you may find that “this is where I rest” doesn’t meld so well with “this is where I work.”

 Setting these around you will help to remind your brain that, no matter where you are, this is “work time,” not “play time.”

-2. Create a schedule.
+2. Create a Schedule

-3. Get dressed.
+3. Get Dressed

 “I’ll get to work in my pajamas!”
 For whatever reason, this is something that has gone through the mind of every person as they transition from in-office to at-home.
 Yay, pajamas!

-However, you may find that staying in your pajamas just makes you a bit lethargic, easier to be distracted and overall sleepier.
+However, you may find that staying in your pajamas just makes you a bit lethargic, easier to be distracted, and overall sleepier.
 Which makes sense, doesn’t it?
 To your brain, pajama time is rest time.

-If you were in an office, you probably wouldn’t be rewarding yourself for finishing a draft of a direct mail piece by playing three games of solitaire.
-Sure, you don’t want to be caught by your boss, but an even more important reason is that games, social media (unless it’s part of your job) and other distractions like this take your focus from your tasks and suck up your intention for an indefinite amount of time.
+If you were in an office, you probably wouldn’t be rewarding yourself for finishing a draft of a direct mail piece by playing three games of Solitaire.
+Sure, you don’t want to be caught by your boss.
+But an even more important reason is that games, social media (unless it’s part of your job), and other distractions like this take your focus from your tasks and suck up your intention for an indefinite amount of time.

-You should take breaks, but don’t take breaks that will suck up your concentration and turn your brain to mush.
-Save games, social media and other things like that for your after-work hours.
+You should take breaks.
+But don’t take breaks that will suck up your concentration and turn your brain to mush.
+Save games, social media, and other things like that for your after-work hours.

-It seems like life will get a lot easier once you’re working from home: You won’t have to battle the hordes at the grocery store at 6pm each night or call weeks in advance to get a hair cut appointment.
-You can do errands during the day now!
+It seems like life will get a lot easier once you’re working from home.
+You won’t battle the hordes at the grocery store at 6 p.m. or call weeks in advance to get a haircut appointment.
+You can do all your errands during the day now!

-It’s unavoidable that sometimes you’re going to need to get a few non-work things done during the day, but, as much as possible, try to still do them outside of your designated work hours.
+It’s unavoidable that sometimes you’re going to need to get a few non-work things done during the day.
+But as much as possible, try to still do them outside of your designated work hours.
 After all, if you do your errands during your “work hours,” you’re going to need to keep working during the hours you designated as your “non-work” hours, and there’s a good chance your brain is going to resent that and not give you its best work.

 You’re going to find it very easy to say to yourself, “Eh, I’ll just make up the time for the errands tomorrow…or the day after…” Treat your work hours with as much seriousness as you do in an office.
 After all, especially if you’re working for yourself, your work hours are more important than ever.

-6. Make time for socializing.
+6. Make Time for Socializing

 One of the biggest downsides to working from home is that you miss out on the daily social interactions with coworkers.
 Even if you’re not best friends with them, interacting with your coworkers is important to keep yourself happy and healthy.
 And, no, we’re not talking about just emails or instant messages.

-If you don’t have coworkers working in cubes around you, you’ve got to make even more of an effort to socialize face-to-face with friends in the evening, on the weekends and even for lunch every now and then.
+If you don’t have coworkers working in cubes around you, you’ve got to make even more of an effort to socialize face-to-face with friends in the evening, on the weekends, and even for lunch every now and then.
 Working from home is freeing, but it can also make you lonely faster than you’d think.
 Make sure to keep planning get-togethers to ensure you’ve still got all the friend face-time you need.

-Your turn!
 What do you do to make sure that your time at home is as productive as you can make it?
 Let us know in the comments below!